shysolocup/Clam/CHECKLIST.md

 - [x] add unlisted admin command so that admins can see unlisted clans
 - [ ] actually add steal for economy lol
 - [ ] update economy system to give less from working
+- [ ] update economy system to have a working shop that admins can add things to
 <br>

 Economy Checklist